lucee/lucee-docs/docs/00.home/homepage.md

 ---

-Lucee is a [high performance](https://community.ortussolutions.com/t/how-does-cfml-really-perform-compared-to-other-languages/9325), [open source](https://github.com/lucee/Lucee), ColdFusion / cfml server engine, written in Java.
+Lucee is a [high performance](https://community.ortussolutions.com/t/how-does-cfml-really-perform-compared-to-other-languages/9325), [open source](https://github.com/lucee/Lucee), ColdFusion / CFML server engine, written in Java.

 The documentation here aims to provide a thorough reference and guide to all things to do with the Lucee Server.
 This includes reference material on both [[functions]] and [[tags]] as well as more in-depth articles in the [[guides]] section.